Why AI Projects Stall Between Prototype and Production

 A team can wire up a workflow, call a model, get a decent answer on a sample input, and show something promising in a demo.
 That part is real progress.
 But it is also where a lot of AI projects start to fool people.
 The gap between “it works” and “we can put this in production” is still large, and most organizations are stuck somewhere inside it.
 McKinsey’s 2025 global survey says nearly nine in ten respondents report regular AI use in at least one business function, but only about one-third say their companies have begun to scale AI programs.
 McKinsey also says the move from pilots to scaled impact is still a work in progress at most organizations.
 (McKinsey & Company)

 That matches what we keep hearing in customer conversations.
 Teams are not usually blocked because the model is bad.
-They are blocked because they cannot prove enough confidence, coverage, and data realism to move from a prototype to something leadership will actually trust in production.
+They are blocked because they cannot prove that what they built actually works reliably: what is failing in production, whether the right people have reviewed it, and whether fixes held without breaking something else.
 In one recent conversation, an engineer said the goal was to get enough confidence to tell leadership, “this solution is working,” and only then push it to production.
 In the same discussion, that engineer said the real wish was to create the specific scenarios needed to test every path through the workflow.

 What changes after the demo